 THE PURPOSE OF PSYLLIUM HUSK IN GLUTEN FREE SOURDOUGH

 Basically, psyllium husk is your gluten.
 In the absence of anything gelling the sourdough together, psyllium husk absorbs liquid and creates a network of elasticity.
-Without it, your dough would have no strength to rise as the yeast creates bubbles, and no ability to absorb the hefty amount of liquid we’re throwing at it.
+Without it, your dough would have no strength to rise as the yeast creates bubbles.
+It would not be able to absorb the hefty amount of liquid we’re throwing at it.

 The psyllium husk needs some time to create a gel with all the liquid we’re throwing at it.
 Often when your dough seems too wet, you just need to leave it be for 10 minutes to absorb a little extra water.
 We’ll discuss this a bit more in the troubleshooting section.

-While there are other ingredients that act in the same manner as psyllium husk (flax meal, chia seeds) psyllium husk is my preferred ingredient, and all I ever test my loaves with.
+While there are other ingredients that act in the same manner as psyllium husk (flax meal, chia seeds) psyllium husk is my preferred ingredient.
+It is all I ever test my loaves with.
 It is super accessible here in Australia, predictable to work with, and doesn’t leave little seedy bits in your loaf.
-Seedy bits aren’t always a bad thing, but A) I don’t want them in a white bread sourdough and B) if you’re using a knife instead of a lame, they can get in the way and mess up your scoring.
+Seedy bits aren’t always a bad thing, but I don’t want them in a white bread sourdough.

 Please note: psyllium husk and psyllium husk powder are two distinct ingredients.
 While yes, they are technically the same thing, psyllium husk powder is milled much more finely and has a much greater absorbency.
-I don’t know how much more absorbent it is, because I’m happy with psyllium husk.
-If you use it, you’re on your own in terms of how much water you will need.
+My experiments suggest you should use around 75% of the quantity if you use the powder.
+I can’t offer any more advice than that, though.

 A NOTE ON GLUTEN FREE BREAD ENHANCERS